Jansa24/Jansa24/README.md

 - 👋 Hi, I’m @Jansa24
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and cloud computing
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I am a quiet person unless I know you well

 <!---
 Jansa24/Jansa24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.